Ashu0520/Stopwatch-Webpage/README.md

 ABOUT THIS PROJECT-:

-  1. In this project i have created a simple stopwatch using HTML CSS and JavaScript.
+1. This project is a basic stopwatch application developed using HTML, CSS, and JavaScript.
+It incorporates three fundamental buttons: start, pause, and reset, enabling users to control the stopwatch's operation.

-  2. In the Stopwatch there are three buttons start, pause, and reset for operating the stopwatch.
+2. The core functionality of the stopwatch relies on the utilization of the setInterval() function in JavaScript.
+This function facilitates the periodic execution of a specified function, enabling the stopwatch to increment time values continuously.

-  3. The main logic use in this stopwatch project is the set interval function.
+3. By combining these elements, users can effectively interact with the stopwatch, initiating its operation, pausing it as needed, and resetting it to its initial state, providing a simple yet functional timekeeping solution.